Certified Clinical Medical Assistant (CCMA)

 - Hybrid learning format with online coursework and practical training

-- Korean-language support and practical medical English guidance
+- Korean-language support and bilingual learning assistance

 - Structured preparation for the NHA CCMA certification exam